maxigroezinger/MaskLLM-4V/README.md

 | **MaskLLM-4V (20 Epochs)** | **2:4** | - | Magnitude | **79.28** |

-*Note: MaskLLM learns a seperated mask with frozen network parameters for sparsification.
+*Note: MaskLLM learns a separate mask with frozen network parameters for sparsification.
 For ViT-B/16, we can find a lossless mask through end-to-end training*

 ### 0. Dataset Preparation